Oriojas/save-data-blockchain/README.md

 # 📚 Documentation

-This a small application save shipping data (for a small fee 🤓) to the blockchain and can be consulted with [TheGraph](https://thegraph.com/en/)
+* This a small application save shipping data (for a small fee 🤓) to the blockchain and can be consulted with [TheGraph](https://thegraph.com/en/)
+* The graph can be consulted at: [graph generated](https://thegraph.com/studio/subgraph/save_data_blockchain_goerli/)
+* The endpoint can be consulted at: [endpoint](https://api.studio.thegraph.com/query/23301/save_data_blockchain_goerli/v0.0.2)

 ## Local deploy
 User master branch in [save-data-blockchain](https://github.com/Oriojas/save-data-blockchain.git) and follow the instructions [The Graph Scaffold-eth | Docs](https://docs.scaffoldeth.io/scaffold-eth/toolkit/infrastructure/the-graph), deploy a local graph in you PC and query data save in local in the chain of HardHat (requires install [docker](https://www.docker.com/products/docker-desktop/)):